wiebow/fighting-computers/content/Guides/Assembly style.md

   - guide
 ---

-This post explains how I style 6502 assembly language and it will also document the most common patterns.
+This post explains how I style 6502 or 45gs02 assembly language.

-Standard patterns translated to assembly can be found in [[[6502 assembly language patterns]].
+In addition, standard patterns translated to assembly can be found in [[[6502 assembly language patterns]].

 ## Layout